mui-magic/mui-magic/README.md

 First, design a theme using the MUI Magic dashboard.

-Publish your theme and follow the installation instructions
+Publish your theme and follow the installation instructions.

-Your  is available as an [npm package](https://www.npmjs.com/package/@mui-magic/core).
+Your customized Material-UI library will be available as an [npm package](https://www.npmjs.com/package/@mui-magic/core).

 ```sh
 // with npm